electrocucaracha/krd/docs/src/tuning_calico.rst

 Tuning Kubernetes using different Linux Distros
 ***********************************************

-Every Linux distribution can provide a kernel version optimized for running certain workloads.
-The following results were obtained running the previous benchmark function with different Linux distributions.
-This setup is using *Direct* as Calico CNI backend in a Kubernetes v1.24.6 cluster.
+Each Linux distribution provides a kernel version optimized for different types of workloads.
+The following results were obtained by running the previous benchmark with various Linux distributions.
+All tests used *Direct* mode as the Calico CNI backend in a Kubernetes v1.24.6 cluster.

 Setup
 #####